-India is the largest outsourcing destination globally, accounting for more than 55% of the global market.
+India is the largest outsourcing destination globally, accounting for more than 52% of the global market.
 IT sector is the largest employer within the private services sector.
 Indian IT industry has more than 17,000 firms, of which over 1,000 are large firms with over 50 delivery locations in India.
 India has become the global digital capabilities hub with 75% of global digital talent within the country.
-India's IT-BPM industry stood at \$ 177 billion in 2019.
-Total revenue from IT & BPM services for FY 2019-20 accounts for \$ 135 billion.
+India's IT-BPM industry total revenue stood at \$194 billion in 2020-21.
+Export revenue from IT & BPM services for FY 2020-21 accounts for \$ 150 billion.
 The sector contributes to more than 45% share in India's exports.
 India spends \$1.6 billion annually on training workforce in the sector.
+India is one of the preferred destinations when it comes to setting up Global Capability Centres (GCCs).
+At present, more than 1,400 GCCs have more than 2,300 GCC units in India, employing more than 1.38 million professionals

-- The sector has seen 6 times growth in FDI during 2014-17 vis-à-vis 2011-14 - The sector accounted for 12% share in total FDI inflows over April 2000 to September 2020.
-Total FDI inflows in computer hardware & software during the said period stood at \$ 62.46 billion - The Indian data centre industry has attracted an investment of \$396 million in 2020 - India has the 2nd highest number of internet subscribers in the world
+- The sector accounted for 14.19% share in total FDI inflows over April 2000 to December 2021.
+Total FDI inflows in computer hardware & software during the said period stood at \$ 81.30 billion - Investment in software has increased 170% over 2020 - India has the 2nd highest number of internet subscribers in the world - The sector contributes to 8% (approx.) of India's GDP & is 2nd largest / highest FDI attracting sector